Tigermed Insight

 35 years in medical research, and as Coordinating Investigator in a number of international clinical trials, what significant progress do you think we have made in anti-cancer development?

-Dr. Bang: First I’d like to emphasize the importance of advances in cancer genomics.
+Dr. Bang: First I’d like to emphasize the importance of advances in cancer therapies.
 The discovery of driver oncogenes has led to the discovery and development of molecularly targeted agents, which became an integral part of anticancer treatment at present.
-In addition, genetic studies of cancer have resulted in the discovery of predictive biomarkers, and then development of precision medicine.
+In addition, cancer studies have resulted in the discovery of predictive biomarkers, and then development of precision medicine.

 The discovery of immune checkpoint inhibitors has also brought about a revolutionary change in the systemic treatment of cancer.
 These immune checkpoint inhibitors are currently being used for more than 10 cancer types in daily clinical practice, and so many novel immunotherapies including antibody-drug conjugates and CAR-T therapies are being tested in clinical trials.